Capitol Steps: Reagan years

 In February 1983, the Capitol Steps began to perform monthly at the Shoreham Hotel and became open to publicity for the first time.
-They received a favorable review in The Washington Post, and their performances were successful.
-In November 1984, they performed at Percy's election-night party; during the party they learned that the senator had lost the election, and Strauss and Newport would lose their jobs with him.
+They received a favorable article in The Washington Post, and their performances were successful.
+The early show was built around President Ronald Reagan.
+As Bill Strauss told the Washington Post at the time, "With Reagan, the issues are more clearly defined.
+He's easy to satirize."
+In November 1984, they performed at Percy's election-night party; during the party they learned that the senator had lost the election, and that Strauss, Newport and Aidala would lose their jobs with him.
 Shortly afterwards, the Capitol Steps became a professional group and recorded their first album: Capitol Steps Live! at the Shoreham.
-By this time, the group was performing weekly at the Shoreham.
-They later moved to The Bread Oven on Pennsylvania Avenue, near the White House, and in the fall of 1986 the Capitol Steps began performing on a regular basis at Chelsea's Cabaret in the Georgetown area.

 After Percy's loss, Strauss decided to work full-time for the Capitol Steps.
 Newport went to work for Sen. Al D'Amato.
 Aidala went to work at the US Environmental Protection Agency.
-At this time, the group included David Gencarelli, Richard Paul, Anne Hill, Ann Schmitt, Brian Ash, and Mike Loomis; all except Loomis and Gencarelli were still with the group in 2012 with Newport.
+At this time, the group included David Gencarelli, Richard Paul, Anne Hill, Ann Schmitt, Brian Ash, and Mike Loomis (all except Loomis and Gencarelli were still with the group in 2012 with Newport).

+By this time, the group was performing weekly at the Shoreham.
+They would later move to The Bread Oven at 1201 Pennsylvania Avenue, near the White House.
+In the fall of 1986, the Capitol Steps began performing on a regular basis at Chelsea's Cabaret in the Georgetown area.
+When Chelsea's closed, they moved to the Ronald Reagan Building and International Trade Center.

 In September 1988, the Capitol Steps performed at the White House for an audience that included President Ronald Reagan, his wife Nancy, and hundreds of members of Congress.
 The president enjoyed the show.

 The Capitol Steps released five albums during Reagan's two presidential terms, including Thank God I'm A Contra Boy, We Arm the World, and Workin' 9 to 10.